 The Legacy Program provides an opportunity to honor a loved one or commemorate a milestone at Great Parks of Hamilton County.

-- Great Parks of Hamilton County maintains the legacy tree or bench for a period of 10 years.
+- Great Parks of Hamilton County maintains the legacy tree or bench for the 10 year period.
 Legacy tree maintenance includes planting, fertilizing, mulching, pruning, and replacing as needed within the 10 year period.
 Legacy bench maintenance includes painting, replacing parts, and general repairs as needed within the 10 year period.

 - Legacy trees and benches must be left as-is; no additional decorations, plantings or ashes may be added.